 Rock grew up in Chilton as a river rat fishing, exploring and waterfowl hunting on the Manitowoc River.
 As one of the first Soil and Water Conservationists in Wisconsin and the first in Calumet County, he managed some of the state’s first watershed protection projects, including the Winnebago East Shore and the South Branch of the Manitowoc River.
 In 1993, Rock accepted a position as Environmental Engineering Specialist with the Wisconsin Department of Agriculture, Trade and Consumer Protection.
 With DATCP in Northeast Wisconsin, Rock worked with other engineers in 14 different counties, assisting in the design of large water quality projects on large farms and in situations where the local government entity felt additional expertise was necessary.
 One of note developed miles of additional sturgeon spawning habitat in the Wolf River basin.
 Rock retired from state service in 2008 and, as a confirmed “small town” guy, still lives in Chilton with his wife Sherrill.
-He now works part time as a design specialist for a private engineering consulting firm.
 He also serves on the Winnebago East Shore Conservation Club board of directors.

 Treasurer Sara Schuetze

 A native of Manitowoc, Sara’s concern for the environment found her joining like-minded people within a local group, the Friends of the Manitowoc River Watershed.
 Along with others from the group, she is also active with the Adopt-a-Park program in her community, having adopted a city park situated on the Manitowoc River.
 Sara works in the library department of the Manitowoc Public School District.
 She is looking forward to being on the board of the LNRP in hopes of networking with others who have a concern for water quality and environmental issues.